andreaskaris/blog/docs/networking/srv6-with-linux-basics2.md

 HiPerConTracer Trace Service
 ```

-`host5` checks the `Segments Left` of the incoming packet and determines that it is the penultimate hop.
+`host5` checks the `Segments Left` of the incoming packet and determines that it is the penultimate hop (`Segments Left: 1`).
 Therefore, the logic now changes and `flavors psp` causes `host5` to behave differently.

 The host sets the IPv6 Destination to the value of `Address[0]` and pops the SRH.